Naqada culture: Physical anthropological studies

 In 2023, Christopher Ehret reported that physical anthropological findings, performed by Keita and Zakrzewski, had found that the "major burial sites of those founding locales of ancient Egypt in the fourth millennium BCE, notably El-Badari as well as Naqada, show no demographic indebtedness to the Levant".
 Ehret specified that these studies revealed cranial and dental affinities with "closest parallels" to other longtime populations in the surrounding areas of northeastern Africa "such as Nubia and the northern Horn of Africa".
 He further commented that "members of this population did not migrate from somewhere else but were descendants of the long-term inhabitants of these portions of Africa going back many millennia".
 Ehret also cited existing, archaeological, linguistic and genetic data which he argued supported the demographic history.

 Genetic data on Naqada remains

 Several scholars have highlighted a number of methodological limitations with the application of DNA studies to Egyptian mummified remains.
 Moreover, Keita and Boyce (1996) noted that DNA studies had not been conducted on the southern predynastic Egyptian skeletons.
 According to historian William Stiebling and archaeologist Susan N. Helft, conflicting DNA analysis on Egyptian mummies has led to a lack of consensus on the genetic makeup of the ancient Egyptians and their geographic origins.

-Although, various DNA studies have found Christian-era and modern Nubians along with modern Afro-Asiatic speaking populations in the Horn of Africa to be descended from a mix of West Eurasian and East African populations.
+Various DNA studies have found that samples from the Kerma culture (c.
+2000 BC) and Christian-era Nubia, as well as Pastoral Neolithic samples from East Africa, modern Nubians and modern Afro-Asiatic speaking populations in the Horn of Africa to be descended from a mix of West Eurasian and East African populations.